Automated Deep Learning: Neural Architecture Search Is Not the End: Overview

-For completeness, it is worth returning to how data engineering differs between ML and DL.
-While auto-augmentation in the DL context is often related to generating transformed copies of existing data, there is a fuzzy overlap with feature engineering, which typically refers to in-place data transformations.
+For completeness, it is also worth noting that, while augmentation is often related to generating transformed copies of existing data, there is a fuzzy overlap with feature engineering, which typically refers to in-place data transformations.
 We do not stress the semantics here; auto-augmentation is nascent enough to be somewhat fluid.
-Nonetheless, we emphasize that AutoML has often rigidly separated the task of optimizing preprocessing pipelines, i.e., data engineering, from the CASH problem, i.e., model development.
-In the contrasting case of DL, while augmentation covers network-external preprocessing, much of the feature engineering is still relegated to the early layers of a DNN as part of a fuzzy overlap.
+Nonetheless, we emphasize that AutoML has often separated the task of optimizing data-preprocessing pipelines from the CASH problem.
+In the contrasting case of DL, while augmentation covers network-external preprocessing, much of the feature engineering is still relegated to the early layers of a DNN.
 It is thus understandable why the topic of NAS dominates AutoDL, even if the field will eventually need to grapple with data preparation more broadly, especially as AutoDL moves beyond academic research and into real-world application.

-\section{Neural Architecture Search}
+\chapter{Neural Architecture Search}